sem CLI Reference#

 to an organization.

-The command includes the URL and access token.
-In your web browser
+The command includes the URL and API Token.
+In your web browser,

 you'll see something similar to: